|Wolfgang Amadeus Mozart [Jan. 27, 1756 - December 5, 1791]|

 For those of you who know little about classical music but want to start learning about it, I would suggest going to your local music store [that has a good section for classical music] and pick out any piece by Mozart.
 I don't care what you choose, you can't go wrong.

-So, to celebrate this epic composer's birthday, enjoy just a few of his great works of music: Mozart's last piano concerto, which was written near his death; the "Queen of the night" aria the most famous aria from Mozart's opera "The Magic Flute"; the first movement of Mozart's dramatic, penultimate 40th symphony; Mozart's smooth, bright clarinet concerto in A-Major; and the playful rondo movement of Mozart's piano quartet in G-minor.
+So, to celebrate this epic composer's birthday, enjoy just a few of his great works of music: the final movement of Mozart's last Piano Concerto #27, which was written near his death; the first movement of Mozart's dramatic, penultimate 40th symphony; the playful rondo movement of Mozart's piano quartet in G-minor; his exquisite Clarinet Quintet in A Major; the energetic rondo alla Turca movement of his Violin Concerto #5; and the great "Jupiter" Symphony, #41 - Mozart's final symphony in 4 movements: 1.Allegro Vivace, 2.
+Andante Cantabile, 3.
+Menuetto Allegretto, and 4.
+Molto Allegro.

 Please turn up the volume and enjoy some Mozart!